ghltshubh/ghltshubh.github.io/_projects/3_project.md

 </div>

 ## Why build a cluster?
-I urge to build my own cluster came right after I started working at Oak Ridge National Lab and saw a bunch of supercomputers and came to realize their significance in the workd of parallel computing.
+The urge to build my own cluster came right after I started working at Oak Ridge National Lab and saw a bunch of supercomputers and came to realize their significance in the world of parallel computing.
 I wanted to build my own cluster because I wanted to learn how to do it.
-I also wanted to build my own cluster because I wanted to build my own cluster.